Home » Banned Books Week

 Merchandise

-Show the world you believe that Books Unite Us and Censorship Divides Us with an array of Banned Books Week 2022 apparel, tote bags, magnets, and more, all available through the ALA Graphics Store.
+When we ban books, we close readers off to people, places, and perspectives.
+Show your support and stand up for stories.
+Liberate the array of voices that need to be heard with an array of Banned Books Week 2023 apparel, tote bags, magnets, and more, all available through the ALA Graphics Store.
 Sales support the American Library Association's critical work in defending and promoting the right to access information.

 Looking for more?